Blockchain technology can enhance a treasury engine by providing improved transparency, automation, and security in financial transactions.

 Why it matters

-- Security: Cryptographic encryption protects sensitive financial data, reducing the risk of unauthorized access and data breaches.
+- Security: Cryptographic encryption protects sensitive financial data, safeguarding it from unauthorized access and potential breaches.

 How to apply